cloudshiftstrategies/aws_instance/README.md

 ## Example usage

-the following commands work the same for cli_instance.sh and tf_instance.sh
+The following commands work the same for cli_instance.sh and tf_instance.sh

 Launch an aws linux 2 instance in the current region (defined by AWS_DEFAULT_REGION env var)